Scott Smith, Jury Commissioner

 (410) 333-0057 (f)

-Read both sides of the SUMMONS AND JUROR QUALIFICATION FORM in its entirety.
-The form tells you if you are being called as a Grand or Trial Juror.
-You must complete and return the qualification form within (10) days of receipt to ensure that the Jury Office receives your information in time.
-Be certain to complete items 1 through 24 of Part B – Juror Qualification Form, and return it to the Court with any relevant documentation (refer to the DOCUMENTATION CODE LEGEND noted in Part B).
+Read the front and back of the SUMMONS AND JUROR QUALIFICATION FORM (“the Form”) in its entirety.
+The Form tells you if you are being called as a Trial or Grand Juror.
+You must complete and return the Form within (10) days of receipt to ensure that the Jury Office timely receives your information in advance of your scheduled date.
+Be certain to complete items 1 through 24 of Part B of the Form (found on the back of your summons) and return it to the Court with any relevant documentation (refer to the DOCUMENTATION CODE LEGEND noted in Part B).

-If you prefer, you may complete the JUROR QUALIFICATION FORM online.
-In addition to completing the form online, the website also allows you to update your juror profile or to submit a request (one time only) that your service is postponed to a later date.
-If any of your answers on the form disqualify or exempt you from serving, or if your request for a postponement of service is granted, you will be notified before the date your service is to begin (as shown on the bottom right portion of the summons) and you will not have to attend.
-It is important that you return the form within ten (10) days as requested.
+If you prefer, you may complete the Form online.
+In addition to completing the Form online, the website also allows you to update your juror profile or to submit a request (one time only) that your jury service is postponed to a later date.
+If any of your answers on the Form disqualify or exempt you from serving as a juror, or if your request for a postponement of service is granted, you will be notified in writing before the scheduled date of your jury service (as shown on the bottom right portion of the summons) and you will not have to attend on that date.
+It is important that you return the Form within ten (10) days of receipt.